top of page

 In the city of Perth

-A week later the bastard finished his hike at the small town of Walpole.
-Here his Australian cousin picked him up, and he spent a few days at his place in the city of Perth.
-It was the first time the bastard met his family in Australia, a family who emigrated after the war from Indonesia and Holland to Australia.
-His cousin organized a dinner for the whole family for the occasion, and so it came that the bastard met the husband of one of his second-cousins.
-He happened to work as counsellor of the children in a juvenile prison.
+A week later, the bastard completed his two-week hike along the coast in the small town of Walpole.
+There, his Australian cousin picked him up, and he additionally spent a few days at his cousin’s place in the city of Perth.
+It was the first time the bastard met his family in Australia—relatives who had emigrated after the Second World War from Indonesia to the Netherlands and in the 1960s to Australia.

 Note 3 — For the (twice) daily travel journal of the Bibbulmun Track on Facebook, click here.
 Pictures of the Bibbulmun Track on Facebook can be found here.